piotrwicijowski/yazi-beets.yazi/docs/behavior.md

 The plugin starts a fresh lookup when Yazi emits an active-directory change.
 Bind `plugin yazi-beets` to refresh explicitly or to start the initial lookup before an active-directory event occurs.

 Direct candidate files are published first after a lookup resolves.
-The plugin then scans direct subdirectory trees one at a time and coalesces status updates at most once every 50 ms. Unfinished paths, including the active directory, remain pending.
+The plugin then scans direct subdirectory trees one at a time and coalesces status updates.
+Unfinished paths, including the active directory, remain pending.
 This keeps large music directories responsive without presenting incomplete work as uncollected.

 The default behavior does not poll or keep a session-wide cache.
 See [Configuration](configuration.md) for the optional lookup cache.